mirisuzanne/mia/content/speaking/talks/dynamic-css.md

     title: Founder of Smashing Magazine & Conference
     url: https://www.smashingmagazine.com/events/
   - text: |
-      So stoked @TerribleMia is @vueconfus !!!
-      look at how cool CSS is ~ and all the squishy things it does.
+      So stoked Miriam is at VueConfUS !!! look at how cool CSS is ~ and all the squishy things it does.
     credit: Ngan Hoang
     title: Principal Designer at Prefect.io